-Spending a week or a weekend living off-grid like a caveman doesn’t mean you also need to eat like a caveman.
-While technology can be a distraction in the backcountry, portable cooking technology is one area where hikers needn’t — and shouldn’t — cut corners.
-Pack one of these lightweight camp stoves on your next backcountry excursion, and you’ll be eating like a king, even when you’re miles from a proper kitchen.
+Going on a camping trip and living off-grid like a caveman doesn’t necessarily mean you also need to prepare your food like a caveman.
+While technology can be a distraction in the backcountry, camping cooking gear is one area where hikers needn’t — and shouldn’t — cut corners.
+Bring one of these lightweight camp stoves on your next backcountry journey, and you’ll be eating like a king, even when you’re miles from a proper kitchen.

 Soto specializes in outdoor stoves and cookware.
 Though the brand isn’t as widely known as the likes of MSR, its products are often comparable and less expensive.
 The Amicus Stove Cookset Combo is Soto’s answer to the PocketRocket with many of the same features, including a push-button start and a recessed burner head.
 The four spring-loaded legs also add convenience and additional support for larger pots.
 Plus, the combo set adds a large, 1,000-ml pot and a small, 500-ml pot to the mix.
 With a retail price tag under $45, it’s practically a steal.